 First an idea has to be captured and developed as a digital design, which is practical to print in wet clay.
 The printing process uses all our accumulated pottery know-how.
 Achieving the right consistency of clay is an art in itself.
 The clay is prepared by hand to get a very soft, even consistency with no air.

 The new forms and textures we're working with also demand fresh approaches to colouring, glazing and firing to make the forms come alive.
-We are currently working in both porcelain and stoneware, using body stains and glazes, and firing in a gas kiln to 1240C.
+We mostly now work in porcelain incorporating body stains and firing in a gas kiln to 1240C.
 We also continue to make some glazed pieces, mostly using a celadon glaze under reduction.